avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 Just like in our math example, when y changed we didnt need to recomouter sin(x), so too when a .c file such as foo.c changes, we dont need to recompile bar.c.
 We recompile foo.c alone, and then we link foo.o with bar.o, producing an uodated foobar.

 The caveat is that diving a C program in terms of .c files is an oversimplification, since .c files can #include .h files.
 Thus, we really need to think in terms of a .c file, along woth all .h files incoided in it.
 This is known as a transaltion unit.
-Thus, we really need to think in terms of trabsaltion units.
+Thus, we really need to think in terms of translation units.
+Also note than transaltion units can iverlap.
+For example, suppose foo.c and bar.c both #include foo.h.
+Then foo.h is a part of two trabsaltion units.

-We can summarize the incremental build strategy as follows:

-* The first time you build your program, build the entire thing; however, ensure to save the object files.
-* In subsequent builds, recompile only the modiifed transaltion units.
-Then, link the resukting object files with the "old" object files to produce an updated executable.

 #### Example

 Let's demonstrate incremental builds in action.
 As an example, we'll use the testintmath program from precept four.